HeardLibrary/digital-scholarship/script/codegraf/ees2/index.md

 6. Import the `time.sleep()` function to use without a prefix.
 Then make the script wait (sleep) for one second.
 If you get stuck, you can watch video below.
 7. Import the datetime module abbreviated as `dt`.
 Instantiate `now` as a date and as a datetime using the abbreviation, and print the value of `now`.
 You will probably need to look at the examples.
 If you get stuck, you can watch the video below.
 8. The `time()` funtion (no arguments) from the time (NOT datetime) module gives the number of seconds since the midnight before January 1, 1970.
 Time how long it takes the user to enter something (or just press the `Enter`/`return` key) by finding the difference in time from before the input statement and after it.
 You can turn this into a reaction time tester by having one person click the run button and another person press the `Enter` key as soon as they see or hear the first person click run.
 You can also see how long it takes Python to execute a line of code by just not having an input statement.
+1. Create a list containing the names of the days of the week.
+Print the list item for Tuesday.
+2. Assign a URL (including the `http://` or `https://` part) to a variable, then use the `.split()` method to break the URL into pieces based on the position of `/` characters.
+Note: select and copy a URL from the URL bar of a browser to get the full URL.
+Which list item contains the domain name (e.g. `vanderbilt.edu` or `calendar.google.com`)?
+Will that always be the same?
+Write an expression for the domain name, and print it.
+3. If you have a domain name like `vanderbilt.edu`, `www.library.vanderbilt.edu`, or `calendar.google.com`, how can you determine how many parts it has that are separated by periods (dots)?
+(Hint: first split it into a list.)
+How can you write a general expression for the last part of any domain name?
+Modify your script from the last exercise to allow a user to paste in a full URL copied from a browser bar, then tell the user the kind of domain (`com`, `edu`, `org`, etc.) for the URL.
+Note: copy the URL from the browser bar so that it will have the `http://` or `https://` part of the URL.
+4. Write a script that instantiates the fruit basket list, allows a user to type in a fruit, then add the fruit they typed in to the end of the list.
+5. Modify the previous script to pick a random fruit from the modified list and print it.
+6. Modify the previous script to pick a random fruit from the list, remove it from the list, tell the user that they can't have that fruit, then print the new list without the fruit you removed.
+7. Let the user type their full name with spaces between the name parts.
+Split the name into parts.
+For the first and last name, extract the first letter of each, convert them to lower case, and concatenate those initials into a single string.
+Print the resulting string and tell the user that it is their initials.

 ## Practice script 6 (1m12s)